Trudigard/OsloSectional/config/CONFIG.md

 - **radius_N**: *Center* radius of the largest bin [nm]

 ### Range specs
-- **ranges**: Boolean indicating whether size resolution for chemical species should be lower than total aerosol number concentration
+- **ranges**: Boolean indicating whether size resolution for chemical species should be lower than total aerosol number concentration.
+If ranges == True: The bins (aerosol number concentration) and ranges (chemical composition) have different size resolutions.
+The composition in a number of adjacent bins (one range) is averaged.
+If ranges == False: The scheme works like a classical sectional scheme where each species has one tracer per bin.
 - **range_bounds**: The *boundary* radii for the ranges [nm].
 These range bounds get adjusted to the closest bin bound, once they are calculated in bin_config.py

 ### Species